Crissium/SilverDict/README.md

 ### Server-side

 - [ ] ~~Add support for Babylon BGL glossary format~~[^1]
-- [ ] ~~Transliteration for the Cyrillic, Greek, Arabic, Hebrew and Devanagari scripts~~ (perhaps switching the keyboard layout is a far better solution, anyway Greek is already supported)
+- [ ] ~~Transliteration for the Cyrillic, Greek, Arabic, Hebrew and Devanagari scripts~~ (perhaps switching the keyboard layout is a far better solution, anyway Greek is already supported[^2])
 - [ ] Make concurrent code thread-safe to prepare for [no-GIL python](https://peps.python.org/pep-0703/)

 ### Client-side